This page covers the following topics:

 Once you understand the basics of building with OpenTok.js, you can get more detailed information and learn how to customize your application with our Developer Guides.
 To investigate specific API classes and methods, you can review the OpenTok.js Reference.

-The current version of the OpenTok.js library interacts with the following OpenTok client libraries:
+The current version of the OpenTok.js library can interoperate with OpenTok apps written with version 2.10+ of the OpenTok client SDKs:

 The OpenTok.js library is currently supported in:

-You include the OpenTok.js library in your web page using a
+You can include the OpenTok.js library in your web page using a

 The OpenTok.js version number consists of three parts: